Payment options: eDEP Online Filing - or - Purchase a Decal

 Please note that abatement of asbestos before conducting a demolition or renovation project requires submittal of a separate notification form (ANF-001) to MassDEP at least 10 working days before the start of the abatement (ANF-001)

 13. What is a “P.E. # and why does Section D. of the form ask for one?

 “P.E.” stands for “Professional Engineer.”
 If the person submitting a Construction/Demolition Notification Form is a Registered Professional Engineer, his or her Registration Number must be entered into this line (please note that larger construction projects must be performed under the control of an engineer or architect).
 However, please note that a person responsible filing a Construction/Demolition Notification to MassDEP is not required to be a Registered Professional Engineer.
 This field cannot be left blank.
-If the person submitting form is not a Professional Engineer, please enter 000.

 14. What can I do in avoiding the most common mistakes in submitting this notification?